 B i o g r a p h y

 Christopher Martin Thomas studied at Bristol University, Berliner Kirchenmusikschule, Cambridge University and Kings College London.
 His tutors included Nigel Davison, Karl Hochreither, Renate Zimmermann, Michael Overbury and Nicholas Danby (organ); Martin Berhmann (choral conducting) and Anita Marvin (voice).
-Currently Music Director at St.John the Baptist, Keynsham, and vocal coach at St.John’s Junior School, Christopher held similar church appointments at Waltham Abbey, St.John’s Hyde Park, St.Mary’s Wimbledon and Holy Trinity Geneva.
+Currently Music Director at St.Alphege Solihull, Christopher held similar church appointments at Waltham Abbey, St.John’s Hyde Park, St.Mary’s Wimbledon, Holy Trinity Geneva and St.John's Keynsham.
 During these appointments he conducted visiting choirs in the cathedrals of Geneva, St.Paul’s, Worcester, Southwark and Orvieto; and at Beverley Minster and Christchurch Priory.
 He also conducted the Schola Cantorum of St.Ignatius College at a mass in St.Peter’s Basilica, Rome, in 2004; and in 2014 he conducted masterclasses with the Tchaikovsky Chamber Choir of Izhevsk (Tchaikovsky’s birthplace) and with the Udmurtia Girls’ Choir.
 Christopher also teaches music privately, and has held school music directorships in Derby and London, directing musicals including The Sound of Music, Oliver and Les Misérables.

 Choirs he has founded include The Clerkes of Waltham, Waltham Abbey Motet Choir, St.John's Motet Choir (Hyde Park) and St.John's Consort (Keynsham).
 Among the works he has conducted are Tallis: Spem in Alium, Loquebauntur; Hassler: Missa Octava; Padilla: Missa Ego Flos Campi; Bach: cantatas134 and 147 (complete), motets: Jesu meine Freude, Der Geist hilft, Lobe den Herrn; Sheppard: Libera Nos, Reges Tharsis; Hieronymus Praetorius: Magnificat Quinti Toni, Gaudete Omnes; Monteverdi: Beatus Vir, Laudate Dominum; Schütz: O bone Jesu 7v; Handel: Messiah, Chandos anthem no.9 (complete), The King shall rejoice, Zadok the priest; Howells evening canticles Gloucester, St.Paul's, Collegium Regale.